kyawlinntun-gif/unity_it_solution/README.md

 # Shopping Cart Simple Project

     In this project, I use following language:
-        1. Laravel, Bootstrap, Axios and Fetch
+        1. Laravel, JavaScript, Bootstrap, Axios and Fetch

     There are two main parts:
         1. Admin